DrDaveTurner/HPC-User/episodes/r.md

 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- "What are the strengths and weaknesses of the R language?"
+- What are the strengths and weaknesses of the R language?
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Analyze the merits of the R Language"
+- Analyze the merits of the R Language.
-- "Learn what to avoid in R when performance is important"
+- Learn what to avoid in R when performance is important.
-- "Learn how to parallelize R code"
+- Learn how to parallelize R code.
 ::::::::::::::::::::::::::::::::::::::::::::::::

----

 ## Programming in the R Language